 Each type of experience offers students different benefits, so it is important to determine which type of program is best for you.

-A: The Office of International Education will help you to determine the best program given your academic goals, your language skills, your financial aid package and your preferences.
-Your advisor in the Office of International Education will talk to you about each of these aspects of study abroad and help you choose a program in an individualized advising appointment.
+A: The Global Engagement Office will help you to determine the best program given your academic goals, your language skills, your financial aid package and your preferences.
+Your advisor in the Global Engagement Office will talk to you about each of these aspects of study abroad and help you choose a program in an individualized advising appointment.